tokenfleet/docs/docs/how_it_works/rental_operations.md

 ## Rental Platforms and Partnerships

-- **Multi-Channel Distribution**: We list our vehicles on popular rental platforms, including our proprietary booking system and third-party services.
+- **Multi-Channel Distribution**: We list our vehicles on popular rental platforms, including our proprietary booking system and third-party services (Powered by Reliable Route).
 - **Strategic Partnerships**: Collaborations with hotels, travel agencies, and corporate entities to secure rental bookings.
 - **Marketing Efforts**: Targeted marketing campaigns to attract high-end clientele and increase rental demand.